ucsd-dsc-arts/dsc160-final-dsc160_final_group8/README.md

 (10 points)

-The dataset comes from Kaggle, as uploaded by Joseph Lilleberg. ([link here](https://www.kaggle.com/littleotter/united-states-presidential-speeches?select=corpus.csv)).
+The dataset comes from Kaggle, as created and uploaded by Joseph Lilleberg. ([link here](https://www.kaggle.com/littleotter/united-states-presidential-speeches?select=corpus.csv)).
 The dataset was initially scraped from [the Miller Center of Public Affairs at the University of Virginia](https://millercenter.org/the-presidency/presidential-speeches), which maintains transcripts of notable speeches from every American president to date.
 For obvious reasons, such as differences in presidency length and the smaller number of remaining speeches from early presidents, the amount of data for each president varies.

 We will be using OpenAI's gpt2-small model (the one with 124M parameters) to finetune a model for every president based on the speeches they made.
 The gpt2 model code can be found [here](https://github.com/openai/gpt-2), and an article explaining its origins and implementation [is here](https://openai.com/blog/better-language-models/).
 The model is trained on 40 GB of Internet text using 8 million webpages linked from Reddit, yielding a model with (in the most advanced implementation) 1.5 billion parameters.
 Most importantly, we have the tools available to finetune the GPT-2 models in order to make them resemble input sample text.
 In order to work more easily with the model, we used Max Woolf's [gpt-2-simple Python package](https://github.com/minimaxir/gpt-2-simple), which implements many of the functions necessary to do text generation using GPT-2 models.